tPl0ch/symfony-phpqatools/README.md

   * You need to implement some kind of service hook in your project from i.e. GitHub Service to your jenkins instance

-1) Installing the Standard Edition
+1) Installing the PHP-QA-Tools Edition
 ----------------------------------

 When it comes to installing the Symfony Standard Edition, you have the